Decentralized Rank Scheduling for Energy-Constrained Multi-Task Federated Fine-Tuning in Edge-Assisted IoV Networks: Problem Formulation

 \subsection{System Overview}

-We propose a multi-task continuous federated fine-tuning system tailored for edge-assisted Internet of Vehicles (IoV), comprising $K$ RSUs and $V$ intelligent vehicles.
-Each task $t \in \mathcal{T} = \{1, 2, ..., T\}$ corresponds to an independent fine-tuning objective executed via decentralized collaboration.
+We propose a multi-task federated fine-tuning system tailored for edge-assisted IoV, comprising $K$ RSUs and $V$ intelligent vehicles.
+Each task $t \in \mathcal{T}$ corresponds to an independent fine-tuning objective executed via distributed collaboration, where $\mathcal{V}_t$ denotes the set of vehicles participating in task $t$.
 To handle dynamic task demands and heterogeneous system constraints, we adopt a hierarchical optimization framework that jointly addresses resource scheduling and rank adaption.

 In the \textbf{single-task setting}, an adaptive-rank LoRA-based fine-tuning framework allows each vehicle to select a suitable rank $\eta_v^t$ based on its device capacity and task demands, enhancing local efficiency.
 In the \textbf{multi-task setting}, cross-RSU coordination enables global resource sharing among concurrent tasks.
 During execution, each vehicle $v$ optimizes fine-tuning accuracy $q_v^t$ and latency $\tau_v^t$ under its energy constraint.
-This design captures the trade-off between performance and cost, supporting adaptive optimization in decentralized, resource-constrained environments.
+This design captures the trade-off between performance and cost, supporting adaptive optimization in distributed, resource-constrained environments.